Mastercard/open-banking-reference-application/README.md

 npm run test
 ```

-## Step to be performed for creating application build
+## Steps to be performed for creating application build

 This step is required only when the application needs to be deployed on the server.